 In 1913, Mager's friend and colleague Rudolph Dirks took a sabbatical from drawing his hit series 'The Katzenjammer Kids' in William Randolph Hearst's The New York Journal, despite Hearst refusing to grant him permission.
 Hearst fired Dirks, whereupon Dirks sued Hearst and joined rival newspaper The New York World, owned by Joseph Pulitzer.
 Out of solidarity, Mager also left Hearst and joined Pulitzer's paper.

 'Hawkshaw the Detective' ran as a Sunday comic until 12 November 1922.
-On 13 December 1931, it was resurrected as a smaller "topper" comic above Dirks' popular comic 'The Captain and the Kids'.
-This topper was not signed by Mager, but by a certain "Watso".
-It ran until 21 December 1947.
-During a period when Mager and Dirks were in copyright dispute with United Feature Syndicate in 1932-1933, the strips were drawn by Bernard Dibble.
+On 13 December 1931, it was resurrected as a "topper" comic above Rudolph Dirks' 'The Captain and the Kids', this time syndicated by World Feature Service and then United Feature Syndicate.
+This topper was signed by Mager with the pseudonym "Watso", and ran until 21 December 1947.
+During a period in 1932-1933 when Mager and Dirks were in copyright dispute with United Feature Syndicate, the strips were drawn by Bernard Dibble.

-Mager's 'The Trewtulyfe Family' (1922-1923) was basically a rip-off of George McManus' 'Bringing Up Father'.
+A little more enduring was Mager's daily 'The Trewtulyfe Family' (28 August 1923-1 January 1924), in itself basically a rip-off of George McManus' 'Bringing Up Father'.
 It also revolved around a poor family trying to be accepted in high society, while their father continuously blew their plans by getting along with people of lower class.
-Its Sunday page version, 'Main Street', ran between the same months from 15 October 1922 until 7 October 1923.
+Its Sunday page version, 'Main Street', ran between 15 October 1922 until 7 October 1923.
+'The Trewtulyfe Family' was eventually replaced by Mager's previously mentioned 'Radio the Monk'.
+Around November 1925, another short-lived Mager strip, 'Fifty-Fifty Family', was in circulation, presumably through self-syndication or through the McNaught Syndicate.

 Oliver's Adventures